In today’s remake culture, it’s unavoidable that great horror films receive the so-called remake treatment.

-Rob Zombie, director of Halloween (2007) took the advice from John Carpenter (well-known American film director, screenwriter, producer, editor and composer) to not just do a remake, but to rather make the film his own.
+Rob Zombie, the director of Halloween (2007), followed the advise of John Carpenter (a well-known American film director, screenwriter, producer, editor, and composer) to make the film his own rather than a remake.

-Synopsis: Michael Myers has spent the last 15 years locked away inside a sanatorium under the care of child psychiatrist Dr. Sam Loomis.
-On October 30, 1978, Myers escapes and makes his way back home to Haddonfield, turning a night of tricks and treats into something much more sinister for three young women.
-Dr. Loomis is their only hope, but will be finding his shadow-dwelling patient in time?
+Synopsis: Michael Myers has been locked up in a sanatorium for the past 15 years, under the care of child psychiatrist Dr. Sam Loomis.
+On October 30, 1978, Myers breaks free and returns to Haddonfield, turning a night of trick-or-treating into something far more terrible for three young women.
+Their only hope is Dr. Loomis, but will he be able to locate his shadow-dwelling patient in time?

 6) The Texas Chainsaw Massacre (2003)

-Considering the amount of sequels in the Texas Chainsaw Massacre franchise, it was inevitable that it would eventually get another remake.
-This film was generally hated by die-hard fans of the series, but considering the sequels we got (Texas Chainsaw Massacre 4: The Next Generation and Texas Chainsaw) this isn’t such a bad adaptation of the story.
-Yes, it doesn’t have the same effect as the original, but rarely does a remake have that ability to surpass the original.
+Given the number of sequels in the Texas Chainsaw Massacre franchise, it was only a matter of time until another remake was made.
+Although die-hard fans of the series panned this picture, given the sequels (Texas Chainsaw Massacre 4: The Next Generation and Texas Chainsaw), it wasn’t such a horrible rendition of the plot.
+Yes, it doesn’t have the same impact as the original, but remakes rarely manage to outperform the original.

-In this rendition, we see a really great performance from R. Lee Ermey (known for being the drill instructor in Stanley Kubrick Full Metal Jacket).
+R. Lee Ermey gives a fantastic performance in this rendition (known for being the drill instructor in Stanley Kubrick Full Metal Jacket).

 5) A Nightmare on Elm Street (2010)

-I freely admit I like the new A Nightmare on Elm Street.
-I feel they captured something in Freddy Krueger that has been lost for a while now in the series – and that is that he is supposed to be scary.
+I gladly admit that the new A Nightmare on Elm Street is one of my favorites.
+They seem to have captured something in Freddy Krueger that has been lost in the franchise for a long time – namely, that he is intended to be scary.

-I remember when the producers of this film first announced that Robert England would not be returning as Freddy, tons of the old fans felt that they were betrayed, even though Robert England gave his blessing to Jackie Earle Haley to take the role of Freddie Krueger.
+When the creators of this film first stated that Robert England would not be reprising his role as Freddy Krueger, many old fans felt betrayed, despite the fact that Robert England had given Jackie Earle Haley his consent to play Freddie Krueger.

-Synopsis: A Nightmare on Elm Street is a 2010 American slasher film, directed by Samuel Bayer and written by Wesley Strick and Eric Heisserer as a remake of Wes Craven’s 1984 film of the same name, which revolves around a group of teenagers who are being stalked in their dreams by an enigmatic man named Freddy Krueger.
+Synopsis: A Nightmare on Elm Street is a remake of Wes Craven’s 1984 film of the same name, directed by Samuel Bayer and written by Wesley Strick and Eric Heisserer, about a group of kids who are haunted in their dreams by a mysterious figure named Freddy Krueger.

 4) Friday the 13th (2009)

-Synopsis: Friday the 13th is a 2009 American slasher film written by Damian Shannon and Mark Swift, and directed by Marcus Nispel.
-The film is a reboot of the Friday the 13th film series, which began in 1980, and is the twelfth instalment in the franchise.
-Friday the 13th follows Clay Miller (Jared Padalecki) as he searches for his missing sister, Whitney (Amanda Righetti), who is captured by Jason Voorhees (Derek Mears) while camping in woodland at Crystal Lake.
+Synopsis: Friday the 13th is a 2009 American slasher film directed by Marcus Nispel and written by Damian Shannon and Mark Swift.
+The film is a reboot of the Friday the 13th film franchise, which began in 1980 and is the twelfth installment.
+Clay Miller (Jared Padalecki) hunts for his missing sister, Whitney (Amanda Righetti), who is kidnapped by Jason Voorhees (Derek Mears) while camping in the Crystal Lake woods.

 3) Maniac (2012)

-Synopsis: Just when the streets seemed safe, a serial killer with a fetish for scalps is back and on the hunt.
-Frank is the withdrawn owner of a mannequin store.
-His life changes when young artist Anna appears asking for his help with her new exhibition.
-As their friendship develops and Frank’s obsession escalates, it becomes clear that she has unleashed a long-repressed compulsion to stalk and kill.
+Synopsis: Just when the streets appeared to be safe, a serial murderer with a fetish for scalps reappears.
+Frank is the reclusive proprietor of a mannequin shop.
+His life is turned upside down when Anna, a young artist, approaches him and asks for his assistance with her upcoming exhibition.
+As their friendship grows stronger and Frank’s fixation grows, it becomes evident that she has reawakened a long-buried desire to stalk and kill.

 2) Evil Dead (2013)

-Synopsis: Five twenty-something friends become holed up in a remote cabin.
-When they discover a Book of the Dead, they unwittingly summon up dormant demons living in the nearby woods, which possess the youngsters in succession until only one is left intact to fight for survival.
-(Written by Sony Pictures Entertainment)
+Synopsis: Five friends in their twenties are stranded in a rural cabin.
+When they come across a Book of the Dead, they accidentally summon dormant demons from the adjacent forests, who possess the kids one by one until just one is left to battle for survival.

 1) The Thing (1982)